 What We Specialize In

-The Clinical Center offers several specialty services (described below) based on the expertise of our faculty supervisors.
+The SIU Clinical Center provides services to children, adolescents, and adults in the community.
+We offer several specialty services (described below) based on the expertise of our faculty supervisors.
 However, our services are not limited to the following.

 Child/Adolescent Behavior Problems

 Our faculty and students are well-trained in evidence-based methods for improving behavior problems in children and adolescents.
 Treated behaviors may range from temper tantrums in young children to delinquent behaviors in adolescents.
 Graduate students and faculty receive extensive training in behavioral and cognitive-behavioral methods that have been supported as treatment for these behavior problems.